Norman Takeuchi

-Norman Takeuchi (born 1937 in Vancouver, British Columbia) is a Japanese Canadian painter and graphic designer known for his abstract works that explore themes of identity duality between his Japanese origins and his Canadian experience.
+Norman Takeuchi (born on 15 December 1937 in Vancouver, British Columbia) is a Japanese Canadian painter and graphic designer known for his abstract works that explore themes of identity duality between his Japanese origins and his Canadian experience.

 Biography

 Born into a Japanese family settled on the West Coast of Canada since the early 20th century, Norman Takeuchi grows up in a context shaped by the exceptional policies imposed on Japanese Canadian communities during the Second World War.
 Beginning in 1942, approximately 22,000 people are interned or displaced within British Columbia, subjected to the confiscation of their property and the administrative dismantling of their communities, a reality that the Takeuchi family itself faced and that left a lasting mark on the artist's childhood.

 After the end of the war, his parents resettle in Vancouver, where Takeuchi begins his artistic training at the Vancouver School of Art, an institution that later becomes Emily Carr University of Art and Design.
 He studies under influential artists of the Canadian modernist scene and receives his diploma in the early 1960s.
 With the support of a Canada Council for the Arts scholarship, he continues his studies in London, an experience that broadens his exposure to international currents in abstraction and graphic design.

 Upon returning to Canada, he settles in Ottawa in 1963, where he develops a career as a graphic designer for federal institutions and contributes to the visual design of major international events, including Expo 67 in Montreal and Expo 70 in Osaka, two projects that allow him to integrate Canadian professional design networks.
 In 1996, he ends his work as a graphic designer to devote himself entirely to painting.
 In 2023, he is appointed a Member of the Order of Canada for his contribution to the visual arts and for his role in preserving and transmitting the history of Canadians of Japanese origin.